Knee-jerk Reactions: Defense Steps Up, Helps Colts Secure 12-9 Victory Over Broncos

 Several of Indianapolis’ rookies once again stood out.
 Safety Rodney Thomas, a seventh-round pick out of Yale, had a big interception that stalled an impressive Broncos’ drive and a key breakup on critical a third-down situation to go along with five total tackles.

-Wide receiver, who set a career-high for receiving yards with 80 last Sunday against Tennessee, set a new mark with 81 yards on eight total receptions.
+Wide receiver Alec Pierce, who set a career-high for receiving yards with 80 last Sunday against Tennessee, set a new mark with 81 yards on eight total receptions.
 Pierce was tremendous all night long and came up with multiple impressive catches, including a couple on the Colts’ drive that resulted in the game-tying field goal.

 Pierce is quickly establishing himself as Indianapolis’ clear No. 2 wideout alongside Michael Pittman Jr., while Thomas, who’s been filled in for safety Julian Blackmon over the last two games, has also had several impressive moments.